Wizard (horse): Stud career

 Wizard was a stallion at Elmsal Lodge near Ferrybridge, Yorkshire.
 In 1812 his stud fee was ten guineas plus half a guinea for the groom.
-He also stood at Emsal, for the same fee, in 1813.
+He also stood at Elmsal, for the same fee, in 1813.
 He only stood as a stallion for these two seasons and died on 30 June 1813 at Elmsal Lodge two days after running into a post.
 He broke three ribs and an iron bar attached to the post became so lodged in his backbone that it took two men to remove it.
 Wizard sired three winners of eleven races.